Ga11u/tekna-workshop/cassandra/README.md

 docker run --rm -it --network tutorial nuvo/docker-cqlsh cqlsh cassandra 9042 --cqlversion='3.4.6'
 ```

-If the connection succed, it will show:
+If the connection succeeds, it will show:

 ```
 Connected to Test Cluster at cassandra:9042.